U.S. Department of Transportation

 |Test Methodology:||laboratory, field testing and instrumentation, data management|

 |Expected Benefits:||Improved performance management tools for non-bridge, non-pavement assets.|

 |Deliverables:||Name: Research Reports on: (1) Deep Patch Repair; (2) Synthesis on Real-Time Remote Automated Geotechnical Data Collection Systems; (3) Exploration of Innovative Lateral Deformation Monitoring Technologies; (4) Advanced Geotechnical Instrumentation for Measurement of Lateral Earth Pressure.|

 Product Type(s): Research report, Conference displays, Article, Draft standard, specifications, or guidelines, Techbrief, Technical report

-Description: Development of practical applications for automated remote data collection systems
+Description: Development of practical applications and guidelines for automated remote data collection systems.

 Hydraulics and Hydrology